 If anyone could be mistaken, it’s me.
 But if anyone can reveal the truth, it’s God.
 If it depended on us, we might have little hope, but since it depends on the grace of God, each of us has boundless reason for hope.

-If we can stop putting our faith in our devotion, experience, Bible skills and human teachers, and place our faith solely in the Almighty’s power to override all our inadequacies and penetrate our dull minds with his truth, then we have mastered two key factors in receiving divine revelation: humility (“The meek will he guide . . .” – Psalms 25:9), and all of our faith in the Almighty, none in our finite, easily deceived selves.
+If we can stop putting our faith in our devotion, experience, Bible skills and human teachers, and place our faith solely in the Almighty’s power to override all our inadequacies and penetrate our dull minds with his truth, then we have mastered two key factors in receiving divine revelation: humility (“He will guide the humble . . .” – Psalms 25:9), and placing all of our faith in the Almighty, none in our finite, easily deceived selves.

 The obvious starting point for discovering God’s truth is, of course, a right relationship with God.
 The psalmist prayed for the miracle of supernatural insight into Scripture’s wonders (Psalm 119:18) but we cannot expect divine answers while unrepentant sin hinders our relationship with God.
-“If I had cherished sin in my heart, the Lord would not have listened” (Psalm 66:18).
-“But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear” (Isaiah 59:2).
+“If I cherished sin in my heart, the Lord wouldn’t have listened” (Psalm 66:18).
+“But your iniquities have separated you and your God, and your sins have hidden his face from you, so that he will not hear” (Isaiah 59:2).
 Sin must be removed by us trusting in Jesus’ cleansing and by genuinely wanting that cleansing.
 We are genuine only to the extent that we passionately long for purity and for devoted obedience to our Lord.

 Another essential for accurate Bible interpretation is to have such a driving passion to receive the truth from God that we rival the mother of the demonized child who kept refusing to be put off from her quest to receive from Jesus the longing of her heart.
-Our Lord “rewards those who earnestly seek him” (Hebrews 11:6).
+Our Lord “is a rewarder of those who seek him” (Hebrews 11:6).

-When Jesus said, “You of little faith, why are you so afraid?”
+When Jesus said, “Why are you fearful, O you of little faith?”
 (Matthew 8:26) did he roar the words with terrifying, spirit-withering fury?
 Did his eyes fill with tears or tender compassion?
 Could the disciples detect a wounded expression on his face or in his voice?
 Was there a twinkle in his eye or a faith-inspiring hint of a smile?
 The disciples often had enormous difficulty in understanding what Jesus was saying and yet they had access to invaluable non-verbal information that has been stripped from the accounts we are left with in Scripture.
 How much harder our task is!

 To fully understand the Bible we need information that only God has.
 Our one hope of regaining what is lost is to be so filled with the Spirit of God and walking so close to the Lord that we know his heart.